burrrata/cryptoeconomics.study_rust_edition/src/ch3/chapter_summary.md

 /* IDEAS

 Add, validators: Vec<i32>, to State struct
-Add, minimum_staking_balance: i32, to STF struct
+Add, difficulty: i32, to STF struct

 Function to add an account to the validation pool
 - checks to make sure that account has more than minimum staking requirement